mazenS1/tcp/README.md

 1. Clone or download this repository
 2. Ensure Python 3.6+ is installed on both client and server machines

+## Prerequisites

+- Python 3.x installed
+- Required Python packages (if any)

 ## Usage

 ### Starting the Server